List of The Umbrella Academy characters: A. J. Carmichael

 Atlas Jericho "A. J." Carmichael is a talking goldfish who inhabits a tank atop a human bodysuit.
 He is the chief authority in charge of the Temps Aeternalis.
 Carmichael headed the Temps Aeternalis at the time Number Five was inducted into the organization.
 He oversaw his training as an assassin and his DNA being bonded to that of the most notorious assassins from across history.
 In The Umbrella Academy: Dallas, Carmichael blackmails Number Five and The Rumor to prevent Five's past self from stopping the assassination of President John F. Kennedy in 1963.
 Unknown to them, the assassination had to be ensured so that Kennedy would never meet Sir Reginald Hargreeves and hand over nuclear missiles to him.
 These missiles would be detonated by Hazel and Cha-Cha and destroy the world in the Temps Aeternalis's own attempt to apprehend Number Five.
 Carmichael explained the scope of their mission's success after President Kennedy had been assassinated and the Umbrella Academy were returned to the present.
 Number Five then attacked and killed Carmichael out of revenge for what he had done to him, eating the goldfish alive.

-A. J. is portrayed by Robin Atkin Downes in the television series and appears in the second season in a recurring role.
+A. J. is voiced by an uncredited Robin Atkin Downes in the television series and appears in the second season in a recurring role.

 Other characters

 Phinneus Pogo

 Dr. Phinneus Pogo is a talking male chimpanzee associated with The Monocle.
 When growing up at the academy, Spaceboy considered Mr Pogo to be his best friend.
 He watched most of the academy grow up and knew all of the children very well.
-He was also a sympathizer of Vanya's plight when she is repeatedly told by Sir Reginald that she is not special, as she has no special powers.
-Despite this, he is murdered by Vanya after her transformation into the White Violin as a test of her power against the academy.
+He was also a sympathizer of Vanya's plight when she was repeatedly told by Sir Reginald that she was not special, as she had no special powers.
+Despite this, he was murdered by Vanya after her transformation into the White Violin as a test of her power against the academy.

+During the third season, an alternate version of Pogo had a falling out with The Monocle and had gotten a job as a tattoo artist while The Monocle formed the Sparrow Academy.
+When Five sought him out, Pogo told him about the tattoo that is connected to Project Oblivion.

 Burrell called Weta Digital, who previously worked for the rebooted Planet of the Apes series, to develop the visual effects for the character of Pogo in the television series.
 Ken Hall provided the motion capture for Pogo using a gray suit to later make additions to his captures to create the CGI of the chimpanzee, with Adam Godley making the facial expressions and voice acting of the character.

 Abhijat

 Abhijat is Reginald's bodyguard and assistant.
 He also serves as the pilot of the Minerva.
-After the family had drifted apart again following “Dallas”, Abhijat flew the Minerva to Japan, assisting Dr. Zoo, a former associate of Hargreeves, with using the Minerva to explore the mysterious depths of the Afterzone.
+After the family had drifted apart again following Dallas, Abhijat flew the Minerva to Japan, assisting Dr. Zoo, a former associate of Hargreeves, with using the Minerva to explore the mysterious depths of the Afterzone.

-This character is absent in the television adaptation of the series, though has the possibility to appear in future seasons.
+This character is absent in the television adaptation of the series.